compilercomplied/travelling-courier/README.md

 1. **Validation**.
 Everything needs to be validated, and the lib that is configured for the open api spec has some useful goodies for that.
 2. Better **error handling**.
 There should be some kind of try-catch block in a higher context than the controllers.
 This can cleanly be implemented through an express middleware.
 3. There is no **logging** at all.
-Ideally, we'd be plugging a library to have request logging and then a logging system in place for
+Ideally, we'd be plugging a library to have request logging plus a logging system in place for internals.
 4. Better **open api docs**.
 Errors are not documented properly.
 5. Real **orchestration**.
 Environments, env variables, a well-formed entry point, observability sinks and all that jazz that actually matters when the code is not on your machine.
 A real database wouldn't hurt either.
 6. Better **dev experience** (linter, formatter, something like nodemon, semantic testing, etc).